utkina-ekaterina/odin-recipes/README.md

 # odin-recipes
+Recipes project.

-Recipes project (done within the Foundations course on theodinproject.com)
+This project was done within the Foundations course on theodinproject.com